Key takeaways

 Role of healthcare stocks in the broader market

-The important role that healthcare stocks play in the broader market is evidenced by its positions within key stock indices.
 Healthcare represents the third largest sector in the large-cap S&P 500 Index, behind information technology and financials.1 It is the fifth-largest sector in the Russell MidCap Index (an index of about 800 stocks).
-Within the small-cap Russell 2000 Index, healthcare is the second largest sector, trailing only industrials.3
+Within the small-cap Russell 2000 Index, healthcare is the third largest sector, trailing only industrials and financials.3

 Chart showing healthcare stocks as a percentage of key stock indices such as S&P 500, Russell MidCap, and Russell 2000.

-After experiencing a slowdown in first quarter earnings growth compared to a year earlier, S&P 500 healthcare sector earnings appeared to be on pace for a 3% increase for second quarter 2024 compared to 2023’s second quarter.
-The sector was the third largest contributor to S&P 500 earnings in 2024’s second quarter, trailing only the financial and technology sectors.1
+After experiencing a slowdown in first quarter earnings growth compared to a year earlier, S&P 500 healthcare sector earnings appeared to be on pace for a 19% increase for third quarter 2024 compared to 2023’s third quarter.
+The sector typically is the third largest contributor to S&P 500 earnings.1

 Chart depicts the hypothetical growth of a $100,000 investment in the S&P 500 versus the healthcare sector: 2014-2024.